Wigouche/rapid85-1753/README.md

 the following list is posable features/fixes to work on this project

 - add timed program functions
----*Recall timed program
+  - Recall timed program
----*Stop timed program
+  - Stop timed program
----*Get timed programs
+  - Get timed programs
----*Get specific timed program
+  - Get specific timed program
----*Set Timed Program
+  - Set Timed Program

--use single com port for multiple supplies (pass in a serial port object ref and addres rather than a port name)
+- use single com port for multiple supplies (pass in a serial port object ref and addres rather than a port name)

--change converter to a off the shelf model need to change line endings for this.
+- change converter to a off the shelf model need to change line endings for this.